A CFO perspective on marketing: why the fractional cmo model wins

 The fractional model converts marketing leadership from a fixed asset into a performance-driven variable expense, the capital allocation structure boards are now demanding.

-For years, companies have accepted high-salaried marketing leaders as a necessary fixed cost, regardless of immediate project needs or market volatility.
+For years, companies accepted high-salaried marketing leaders as a necessary fixed cost, regardless of immediate project needs or market volatility.
 A full-time CMO at €150,000 per year, plus charges, plus a 12-month notice period locked into your P&L: that was the default.
 Nobody questioned it because everyone was doing it.

 That shift in framing changes everything.

-The problem with a full-time senior hire isn't competence.
-It's timing.
-A marketing director brought in at Series A has a completely different skill set than what you need at Series B. The mercenary who builds from nothing is not the same as the general who orchestrates an international launch.
-Hiring the wrong profile at the wrong stage doesn't just waste money.
+A marketing director brought in at Series A has a completely different skill set from what you need at Series B. The mercenary who builds from nothing is not the same as the general who orchestrates an international launch.
+Hiring the wrong profile at the wrong stage does not just waste money.
 It delays the right hire by six to nine months while you manage out the wrong one.

+Meanwhile, your MRR sits flat.
+Your pipeline stalls.
+And your board watches a fixed line item produce no measurable return.
 According to a Gartner survey of 250 CFOs conducted in late 2024, three quarters of finance leaders said they are now more focused on downside risk and cost containment in their scenario planning.
 Marketing headcount, historically untouchable during growth phases, is back on the table.

 What this model concretely eliminates:

-There's a common misconception that the alternative to a full-time CMO is an agency.
-It isn't.
-The agency model has a fundamental alignment problem: they are incentivized to deliver outputs, not revenue.
+The agency model has a fundamental alignment problem: they are incentivised to deliver outputs, not revenue.
 The reports look polished.
 The metrics trend upward.
 But the positioning is never settled, the ICP is never truly validated, and your spend keeps rising without a proportional return.
 Traditional agencies also sell you a senior partner and deliver a junior manager.

 The fractional CMO model flips this entirely.
-You get a dedicated senior leader embedded in your Slack, present in your board meetings, and accountable to your P&L (not to a retainer renewal).
+You get a dedicated senior leader embedded in your Slack, present in your board meetings, and accountable to your P&L, not to a retainer renewal.

 What makes this model structurally different is what iytro calls a lab culture: a collective intelligence built across dozens of parallel missions, in different sectors, at different growth stages.
 Your fractional CMO has seen your exact problem before.
 They know which playbooks work at €5M ARR and which ones only make sense at €30M.
-That pattern recognition is what you're actually paying for.
+That pattern recognition is what you are actually paying for.

-Concretely, this means:
+In practice, this means:

 In each of these situations, the cost of inaction outweighs the cost of the engagement by a significant margin.
+Understanding what the first 30 days of a fractional engagement actually look like is the fastest way to pressure-test whether the model fits your current stage.